BrainonSilicon/systematic_review/Scopus/Analysis/README.md

 # Scopus Analysis Notes

-#### when using DOI as unique identifier

-`all_scopus_results` is the combined results from everything in `Search Results`.
-From this file:
-- 791 duplicates removed
-- 3718 unique values remain

-`filtered_scopus_results` is the combined results from scopus(7) and (8) which are the results from the 6th search.
-- there were no duplicates in this file

-#### when using title as unique identifier
+Select all data in table and deduplicate (NOTE: do not deduplicate using a unique identifier like doi)

 - 1350 duplicate values found and removed
-- 3995 unique values remain.
+- 3994 unique values remain

+`all_scopus_results` is the combined results from everything in `Search Results`